apache/tvm/docs/langref/relay/type_system.rst

 Types
 =====

-Relay's type system has a "language of types" which allow us to write down the type of a Relay program.
-Below we detail the language of types and how we assign them to Relay programs.
+Relay's type system has a "language of types" which enables one to write down the type of a Relay program.
+Below we detail the language of types and how we assign types to Relay expressions.

 Type
 ~~~~